firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.xroxy.com/proxyrss.xml).

-The last time downloaded was found to be dated: Sun Jun  7 23:33:01 UTC 2015.
+The last time downloaded was found to be dated: Mon Jun  8 00:33:03 UTC 2015.

 The ipset `xroxy` has **2119** entries, **2119** unique IPs.